sheltermanager/asm3/src/static/pages/manual/_sources/litters.txt

 cancelled.
 It will also be treated as cancelled if the expiry date is set and passed.

-From the litter logger main screen, you can highlight a litter and call up all the animals in that litter.
-The litter logger main screen will also show you how many of the litter animals are currently left on the shelter.
+From the Edit Litters screen, you can highlight a litter and call up all the animals in that litter.
+The screen will also show you how many of the litter animals are currently left on the shelter.